tagnja/blog/source/draft/_spring-framework/Spring源码分析：IoC.md

 ### 6.1 doGetBean()

-To get bean instance by bean name.
+To get the bean instance by bean name.

 `AbstractBeanFactory.java`